GSA/ficam-federation/_plan/00_index.md

 ===============================

-For a basic overview of Federation concepts, please review _What is Federation?_ and watch the informative video, _How Federation Works_.
+For an overview of Federation, please read _What is Federation?_ and watch the informative video, _How Federation Works_.

-Federation is a real shift in the way things have been done in the past, but it's the right thing for your agency.
-Federation eliminates the familiar/tired old hurtles/ of multiple logins and authentications to get to mission-essential applications and externally facing websites.
-Federation will give your agency and your customers streamlined, Single Sign-on/Federated Sign-on access to .....
+Federation is a real shift in the way the Federal Government has done in the past, but it's the right thing for your agency, the government, and your customers.
+Federation will give you back valuable time—time that’s now wasted jumping over the familiar old hurtles of multiple logins, passwords, and authentications just to begin doing your work.
+Through Federation and Single Sign-on/Federated Sign-on, you and your customers will get rapid, streamlined access to mission-essential applications and the externally facing websites so everyone gets the information they need faster.
+Once your agency is federated, you may well ask, “why didn’t we do this before?”

-Remember, if you can, the 1993? state-of-the-art, 200 MB HD?
+In the old days, they had to ring the local operator to get the state operator… Remember, if you can, the 1993? state-of-the-art, 200 MB HD?